 - What causes insomnia?
 A number of health conditions, psychological conditions and lifestyle factors play a role in the development of insomnia.

 - What do you do when you can’t sleep at night?
 Start by reducing your stress levels, unwinding and creating a P.M. routine that’s soothing and sets the tone for a night of restful sleep.
-Other natural remedies for insomnia include exercising in the morning, changing your diet, using natural supplements like valerian root and melatonin, and using lavender or chamomile essential oils.
+Other natural remedies for insomnia include exercising in the morning, changing your diet, using natural supplements like valerian root, and using lavender or chamomile essential oils.